kristina-jose/Yeti-borg/README.md

 - Press "0" to start calibrating angle
 - Press "1" to start calibrating meters
 - Press "2" to start final project

+It is a almost the same as with the Mobile Robot challenge, but calibrating angle consist out of a right angle and left angle, because we observed that this is not the same.
+Furthermore, we added calibrating meters, because the distance the robt drives can also change depending on the batteries.